openvinotoolkit/open_model_zoo/demos/text_detection_demo/README.md

     -no_show                     Optional.
 If it is true, then detected text will not be shown on image frame.
 By default, it is false.
     -r                           Optional.
 Output Inference results as raw values.
     -u                           Optional.
 List of monitors to show initially.
+    -b                           Optional.
+Default bandwidth is 0 it will use CTC Greedy Decoder.
 ```

 Running the application with the empty list of options yields the usage message given above and an error message.